lechandouri/project_tensors/README.md

 *This is a school project I did last year, on tensors and singular value decomposition.
+It is in french.
 I had to answer a series of questions, and the following text references those questions to help my professor better understand my mistakes.
-It is in french.*
+I did not finish all the project.*

 ##  Structure du projet